-- A care community would be a very quiet use for the site which generates very little traffic this is explained more fully elsewhere in the exhibition. - The buildings and grounds are and will continue to be maintained in perpetuity to the highest standards. - The landscaping of the site is of key importance and designed to be of the highest quality and create a range of settings and habitats. - A number of the facilities on site would be available for use by local residents and community groups on a controlled basis.
-These would include the bar, bistro, restaurant and meeting rooms. - In addition there would be opportunities for local people to attend classes, events or lectures as in our other communities. - The on-site Audley Care agency is able to provide personal care for nearby residents in their own homes. - The care community would create the equivalent of 60-65 full-time jobs in a wide range of disciplines.
-In addition Audley is one of only two companies in the country that run their own Care Academy to train staff.
+- traffic this is explained more fully elsewhere in the exhibition. - to the highest standards. - quality and create a range of settings and habitats. - restaurant and meeting rooms. - or lectures as in our other communities. - The on-site Audley Care agency is able to provide personal care for nearby residents in their own homes. - that run their own Care Academy to train staff.